Lötschberg Tunnel

-The tunnel is a single bore twin track.
+The tunnel is a single-bore twin track.

-The BLS AG company offers a car transport service through the tunnel, between Kandersteg station and Goppenstein station, for accompanied vehicles.
-The journey time of approximately 20 minutes, passengers remain in their cars in open sided car transport vehicles.
-At peak times, the car transport service operates in each direction every 7½ minutes.
+The BLS AG company offers a car-transport service through the tunnel, between Kandersteg station and Goppenstein station, for accompanied vehicles.
+The journey time is approximately 20 minutes; passengers remain in their cars in open-sided car-transport vehicles.
+At peak times, the car-transport service operates in each direction every 7½ minutes.

 The new Lötschberg Base Tunnel, opened on June 15, 2007, has been constructed some 400 m below the level of the current Lötschberg Tunnel as part of the NRLA (New Railway Link through the Alps) project.